Pont Alexandre III: History

-The Beaux-Arts style bridge, with its exuberant Art Nouveau lamps, cherubs, nymphs and winged horses at either end, was built between 1896 and 1900.
-It is named after Tsar Alexander III, who had concluded the Franco-Russian Alliance in 1892.
+The Beaux-Arts style bridge, with its exuberant Art Nouveau lamps, cherubs, nymphs and winged horses at both ends, was built between 1896 and 1900.
+It is named after Tsar Alexander III of Russia, who had concluded the Franco-Russian Alliance in 1892.
 His son Nicholas II laid the foundation stone in October 1896.
 The style of the bridge reflects that of the Grand Palais, to which it leads on the right bank.

 The construction of the bridge is a marvel of 19th century engineering, consisting of a 6 m high single span steel arch.
 The design, by the architects Joseph Cassien-Bernard and Gaston Cousin, was constrained by the need to keep the bridge from obscuring the view of the Champs-Élysées or the Invalides.

 The bridge was built by the engineers Jean Résal and Amédée Alby.
 It was inaugurated in 1900 for the Exposition Universelle (universal exhibition) World's Fair, as were the nearby Grand Palais and Petit Palais.